Behavioral Interview Questions: 2026 Guide With STAR Answers

 This is the guide I wish I'd had: a tight breakdown of the STAR framework, the questions that actually get asked in 2026, and a worked example for each.

-Why behavioral rounds got harder in 2026
+Why did behavioral rounds get harder in 2026?

 Two things changed.